This document reviews configuring ECR as a registry for a Spinnaker installation

 hal deploy apply --service-names clouddriver

-Now you can add ECR as a docker registry in the configuration stage
+Success!
+Now you will be able to use ECR as a docker registry in the configuration stage.